mgechev/angular-seed/tools/README.md

 # Tools documentation

-This document contains information about the tools section of the `angular2-seed`.
+This document contains information about the tools section of the `angular-seed`.

 ## General Information